Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a money transmission services bond cost in Georgia?

 The Georgia Department of Banking and Finance requires money transmission professionals to post surety bonds in order to legally work within the state.
-The minimum bond amount is set at $100,000, and the bond amount may increase if the department deems it necessary.
-However, in no event can the amount be greater than $2,000,000.
-Since the bond amount varies, applicants must verify their required bond amount with the state prior to bonding.
+The minimum bond amount is set at $100,000 and may increase if the department deems it necessary.
+Because the bond amount varies, applicants must verify their required bond amount with the state prior to bonding.

 These bonds are subject to underwriting, so the amount you’ll pay depends on a review of your personal credit report as well as your required bond amount.
 Don’t let less-than-stellar credit stop you from getting the bond you need.
 The experts at SuretyBonds.com make the bonding process fast and easy for all applicants.
 Request your free money transmitter bond quote today!

 If you’re ready to become bonded quickly, easily and accurately, call SuretyBonds.com at 1 (800) 308-4358 or submit a bond request online.
 We can typically provide your free no-obligation bond quote within 1 business day of submitting your application!

 Why do I need this bond?

 Georgia money transmitter surety bonds guarantee that principals (money transmitter professionals) conduct business in compliance with 7-1-680 through 692 of the Official Code of Georgia Annotated and all other laws applicable to the business of check cashing and money transmission.
 Specifically, the bond ensures that principals will pay all money— including, but not limited to fees, fines, and penalties— owed to the state or any person due to violation of the law by the principal while on the job.